-CJ’s Resolution Challenge was created to raise funds and awareness for regional autism related organizations that support families touched by autism.
-We are currently on the lookout for our 2018 beneficiary.
-Are you aware of an autism related organization that could use a little boost?
-Let me know!!!
+CJ’s Resolution Challenge was created to raise funds and awareness for regional organizations that support autistic individuals and their families.
+Are you aware of such an organization that could use a little boost?

 Previous beneficiaries include: